 In those cases of a medical condition an employee may apply for or be nominated to become a recipient of leave transferred from the vacation leave account of another employee.
 For purposes of this policy, medical condition means medical condition of an employee, or their immediate family member, that is likely to require an employee's absence from duty for a prolonged period of time and to result in a substantial loss of income to the employee due to limited leave in the employee's leave account.
 The intent of this policy is to allow one employee to assist another in case of a crisis involving a serious or prolonged medical condition.
 It is not the intent of this policy to apply to incidental, normal, short-term medical conditions.
 The use of vacation on a shared basis for any purpose other than specified in this policy is prohibited.
-Sick leave may not be used in the voluntary shared leave program.
 An employee who has a medical condition and who receives benefits from the Disability Income Plan is not eligible to participate in the shared leave program.